Online youth radicalization: Reception and influence on youth

 Bouzar, Caupenne and Sulayman (2014) present the results of interviews with 160 French families with radicalized (though not violent) children aged mainly between 15 and 21.
 The vast majority of the youth interviewed claimed to have been radicalized through the Internet.
 This held true regardless of their family characteristics and dynamics.
 The vast majority of the families (80%) did not follow any specific religious beliefs or practices and only 16% belonged to the working class.

 Wojcieszak analysed cross-sectional and textual data obtained from respondents in neo-Nazi online discussion forums.
 The author found that "extremism increases with increased online participation, probably as a result of the informational and normative influences within the online groups".
 In addition, exposure to different parties/views offline that are dissimilar to the extremist group's values has in some instances reinforced radical beliefs online.

 Many authors hypothesize potential causation by associating online radicalization with external factors such as: search for identity and meaning, the growing inequalities in European and other societies, unemployment and fewer opportunities for development especially for minority youth, exclusion, discrimination and inequality that are massively used in extremist discourses.

+Misogyny

+Youth can come into contact with online content and individuals who radicalize them to adopt extremist views regarding women, masculinity, and gender roles.
+Research shows that misogynistic content online targets mostly young men (ages 13-25) who report feelings of social isolation or rejection.
+This content is often appears as inspirational and aspirational self-improvement content containing both covert and overt misogynistic views.
+This content might promote harmful gender ideologies, including the stigmatization of female sexuality, commonly referred to as "slut shaming" and the unrealistic masculine body ideals, such as the “gym bro” aesthetic, and targets the vulnerability or social rejection that attract young men towards this content in the first place.

+This content is partially pushed by algorithms used on social media platforms that present users with content depending on what content the user has interacted with previously.
+Research on algorithms and online misogynistic content has found that young users, regardless of whether or not they actively engage with such content, are often exposed to it after spending some time on the platform.

+Research has investigated how younger users encounter and engage with misogynistic content promoted by influencers associated with the manosphere, such as Andrew Tate.
+Tate’s content has been criticised for portraying violence and dominance as essential elements of masculinity, and for suggesting that men who do not conform to this model are weak.
+In his commentary on women, Tate describes women as subordinate to men and has made comments that objectify women.
+Much of Tate's content is framed within the context of self-improvement or aspirational content, which critics argue serves to obscure the underlying misogynistic ideology.